check-spelling-sandbox/solo-io-go-utils/changeloggenutils/README.md

 ## Changelog Gen Utils

-These utils parse release notes from github and output a JSON which can be input to a javascript front-end, which will be part of the Solo.io Hugo theme used for the docs site.
+These utils parse release notes from github and output a JSON which can be input to a JavaScript front-end, which will be part of the Solo.io Hugo theme used for the docs site.
 There are two "levels" of changelogs that are generated.
 These are described below.